jboss-developer/jboss-eap-quickstarts/h2-console/README.md

 You should see the two users seeded by the `greeter` quickstart, plus any users you added when testing that application.

-Changes to the H2 Console for JBoss EAP 6.1
+Changes to the H2 Console for JBoss EAP
 ----------------------------------------

-To make the H2 console run on JBoss EAP 6.1, the H2 libraries were removed from the WAR and a dependency on the H2 module was added to the META-INF/MANIFEST.MF fle.
+To make the H2 console run on JBoss EAP, the H2 libraries were removed from the WAR and a dependency on the H2 module was added to the META-INF/MANIFEST.MF fle.
 The rebuilt console is provided with this quickstart.